Opportunity Cost Calculator

 The Straightforward Logic of Opportunity Cost

-The Opportunity Cost Calculator determines the financial impact of choosing one option over another by simply finding the difference between their expected returns.
-This method highlights the direct monetary gain foregone.
+The Opportunity Cost Calculator determines the financial impact of choosing one option over another by finding the difference between their expected returns and computing additional comparison metrics.

 Opportunity Cost = Return From Option B - Return From Option A